GitAtom-PDX/GitAtom/README.md

 **NOTE** `IdentityFile` requires an absolute path.

-Next, reconfigure the `live` remote branch.
+Next, reconfigure the remote branch.
 First, display the list of remote branches.

 ```
 git remote -v
 ```

-Find the branch named `live` and save the path following the colon.
+Find the branch named `origin` and save the path following the colon.

 ```
-live user@hostname:/path/to/your/repo.git
+origin user@hostname:/path/to/your/repo.git
 ```

-Reconfigure the live branch using your alias.
+Reconfigure the `origin` using your alias.

 ```
-git remote set-url live alias:/path/to/your/repo.git
+git remote set-url origin alias:/path/to/your/repo.git
 ```

-The live branch will now use your alias to connect via ssh.
+The remote will now use your alias to connect via ssh.

 You need to have permissions to write in the repo and working tree directory on the remote server.
 If that